 If you're someone who dyes your hair at home, you've probably had the experience of encountering an unopened, old hair dye box that's past the expiration date.
 But should you use this particular box of hair dye, or will it result in damaged hair and other unwanted side effects?

-VEGAMOUR talked to a hair color expert to discover whether you need to worry about that expired hair dye lurking at the back of your bathroom cabinet.
-Plus, discover the color-safe products you really need to nourish your hair from root to tip.
+VEGAMOUR spoke with a hair color expert to determine whether you need to worry about that expired hair dye lurking in the back of your bathroom cabinet.
+Below, we'll cover how long hair dye lasts, whether it's ever okay to use expired hair dye and how to tell if an old box of hair dye is still safe to use.

 If you're rediscovering an old box of unopened hair dye, are the expiration dates important?
 According to vegan hair and beauty expert Liis Hainla, yes!